haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/access-acct/first-time-setup_import-import.md

 bin/magento cache:clean
 ```

-After the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} flushes, enter `exit` to close the SSH tunnel.
+After the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} flushes, enter `exit` to close the SSH tunnel.

 ## Verify the import {#verify}
 To verify everything imported properly, perform the following tasks in your local Cloud development environment: